Air Source Heat Pumps

-A heat pump is a unit that extracts heat from the outside air by blowing the air across a refrigerant circuit.
-It takes existing heat from the air rather than physically creating heat, They can do this even in very cold temperatures, some even at minus 20 degrees.
+A heat pump is a unit that extracts heat from the outside air by blowing air across a compressed refrigerant gas circuit.
+It takes heat from the air and multiplies it for use in your home.
+They can do this even in very cold temperatures, some even at minus 20 degrees.

 Air source heat pumps can be a great way to generate heat for your home.
 They are much better for the environment, leaving less of an impact and no direct emissions as apposed to carbon producing Oil or Gas burning boilers, They are also extremely efficient to run generating around 3-4 kilowatts of heat per kilowatt of electricity used. we generally size the heat pump to be able to heat your house when the outside temperature drops down to as low as minus 8 degrees Celsius.

 An Air Source Heat Pump is positioned outside of your house and works by sucking in the outside air, using a mechanism to harness it and increase its temperature and transfer it to your homes heat emitters.

 Under floor heating is one of the most effective way to use this heat to warm your house but correctly sized radiators also work perfectly with a heat pump.